Peter Carington, 6th Baron Carrington: In popular culture

 Carington was a guest on BBC Radio 4's long-running programme Desert Island Discs in 1975 and on the same station's A Good Read in 2004.

 In the 1977 war film A Bridge Too Far, John Stride played a Grenadier Guards captain at Nijmegen Bridge based on Carington.
-This portrayal depicted the historical argument between Carington and Major Julian Cook on whether to move forward along the "Hell's Highway" route.
+This portrayal depicted the fictitious argument between Carington and Major Julian Cook on whether to move forward along the "Hell's Highway" route.

 In February 1982 Carington was portrayed by Rowan Atkinson in a Not the Nine O'Clock News parody of Question Time, pedantically discussing an imminent nuclear holocaust.

 Carington was portrayed by James Fox in the 2002 BBC production of Ian Curteis's The Falklands Play.

 He was also briefly portrayed by James Smith in the 2011 film The Iron Lady, and by Jeff Rawle in the 2014 play Handbagged.